+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical switchgear is located within the entrance vestibule.
+The electrical switchgear is located within the entrance hallway.
 Power points are of 13 amp standard.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply.
+Gas is from a mains supply.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water piping where visible, is run in copper and PVC.
-Bathroom fittings incorporate a three piece suite within the principal bathroom and a shower, WC and wash-hand basin within the ensuite facilities within the rear extension.
+Water piping, where visible, is run in copper and PVC.
+Bathroom fittings incorporates a three piece suite within the bathroom and a shower, WC and wash hand basin within the en-suite facility.

 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Domestic heating and hot water are provided by way of a gas fired combination boiler wall mounted within the cellar.
+Domestic heating and hot water are provided by way of a gas fired boiler, wall mounted within the cupboard off the kitchen, and vents by way of a flue to the right hand gable elevation.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.

 All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.